TianpeiLuke/nlp-pipeline/slipbox/project_planning/specification_driven_xgboost_pipeline_plan.md

 - Standardizes on a single approach to property reference handling
 - Improves maintainability by centralizing property reference logic
 - Ensures correct behavior during pipeline validation and execution
+- Provides a robust foundation for all pipeline templates

 ### Dependency Injection Approach